Yashsharma1911/Carbon-Footprint-Tracker/README.md

 * The extension will automatically track the carbon footprint of your email account.

 ## Contributors
-This project was created by Manav Mandal, Yash Sharma, Khushi Agarwal and Anushka Saxena for the Social Impact Projects for January-March 2023 cohort.
-Suggestions & contributions are welcome.
+This project was created by Manav Mandal, Yash Sharma, Khushi Agarwal and Anushka Saxena